troyp/asoc.el/README.md

-# asoc.el -- Associative List Library for Emacs Lisp.
+# asoc.el -- Association List Library for Emacs Lisp.

 Emacs Lisp provides only minimal facilities for dealing with alists, while using standard list functions is awkward and requires additional processing.

-`asoc` provides a rich API for creating, accessing and manipulating associative lists.
+`asoc` provides a rich API for creating, accessing and manipulating association lists.

 __note on builtin list functions__: For some operations, no distinction need be made